Focus and Scope

 Publishers or authors of recent books relevant to the scope of the journal (see below) are encouraged to send copies for review to the editor or to contact the editor by email (for contact details see: CONTACT US).

-AJAL started life originally as the Hong Kong Journal of Applied Linguistics which was published between 1996 and 2013, and which is listed in The Excellence in Research for Australia (ERA) Journal List.
+AJAL replaces the Hong Kong Journal of Applied Linguistics which was published between 1996 and 2013, and which is listed in The Excellence in Research for Australia (ERA) Journal List.

 Topics which are relevant to AJAL include (but are not limited to) research-based or position papers on: